Watch now: Coronavirus trends show decline following restrictions; bar, restaurant rules under review

 Declining new cases, hospitalizations and infection rates show Lancaster County residents have adhered to the latest coronavirus restrictions, the toughest since the spring shutdown, Lincoln-Lancaster County Health Department Director Pat Lopez said Friday.

-The county remained on pace to break an eight-week stretch of increasing new cases, according to the Health Department.
+The county is on pace to end an eight-week stretch of increasing new cases, according to the Health Department.

 Lancaster County's positivity rate has fallen to 27.4% from its local pandemic high of 33.9% set last week, she said.